Aeschynanthus speciosus Hook.

 Color: Red with purple calyces

 Aeschynanthus speciosus is perhaps the most spectacular species within its genus.
-Its dark green leaves are carried along the stems in pairs or whorls of three, but there are 4 to 8 leaves at the stem tip, where they surround a cluster of 6 to 20 flowers.
-The leaves are up to 4 inches (10 cm) long and up to 1.6 inches (4 cm) wide and their tips are more sharply pointed than their bases.
+Its dark green leaves are carried along the stems in pairs or whorls of three, but there are 4 to 8 leaves at the stem tip where they surround a cluster of 6 to 20 flowers.
+Leaves are up to 4 inches (10 cm) long and 1.6 inches (4 cm) wide.
+Their tips are more sharply pointed than their bases.
 The green calyx sheathes only a portion of the flower, which may be up to 4 inches (10 cm) long.
 Both calyx and corolla are slightly hairy.
-The flowers are orange with the inside of the mouth orange-yellow and with a dark red bar across the lower lobes which also have scarlet borders.
-It normally has a summertime flowering season indoors and individual flowers last for only two or three days.
+Flowers are orange with the inside of the mouth orange-yellow and with a dark red bar across the lower lobes, which also have scarlet borders.
+It usually has a summertime flowering season indoors, and individual flowers last for only two or three days.

 How to Grow and Care